 To do this, they turned to Quincy bot, a custom bot built by QuickBooks that leverages AI to answer agents’ questions.
 Early this year, Quincy was resolving 10% to 15% of questions.
 Then they integrated the bot with Slack.

-Cases used to take two days to solve, but Quincy has helped bring that down by 36% to 1.2 days.
-“If you put that annually, we saved our agents 9,000 hours,” says Khan.
+Cases used to take two days to solve, but Quincy has helped to bring that down by 36% to 1.2 days.
+‘If you put that annually, we saved our agents 9,000 hours,’ says Khan.

 Saving customers 2,000 hours with a searchable knowledge base

 Not only does this solve that agent’s problem, it builds on a searchable knowledge base of step-by-step solutions, speeding up time to resolution.
-Management can easily identify content gaps for both the customer who originally reached out, and the agent working on the case.
+Management can easily identify content gaps for both the customer who originally got in touch and for the agent working on the case.

 Increasing agent confidence by 20% and NPS by 12%

-When it comes to his team’s learning and development, Khan recognized that, “10% of people learn through formal training, 20% of people learn from peers, and 70% learn through experiential or on-the-job learning.”
-Instead of disrupting agents by pulling them out of the queue and into daylong training, he turned to his Slack ecosystem to increase customer-facing teaching moments.
+When it comes to his team’s learning and development, Khan recognised that ‘10% of people learn through formal training, 20% of people learn from peers and 70% learn through experiential or on-the-job learning.’
+Instead of disrupting agents by pulling them out of the queue and into day-long training, he turned to his Slack ecosystem to increase customer-facing teaching moments.

-“Hundreds and hundreds of questions come in every day and create these micro-coaching opportunities, which drives our skill set to a level we’ve never seen,” Khan explains.
-This has a powerful impact on team morale and confidence, which Khan measures on a regular basis.
+‘Hundreds and hundreds of questions come in every day and create these micro-coaching opportunities, which drives our skill set to a level we’ve never seen,’ Khan explains.
+This has a powerful effect on team morale and confidence, which Khan measures on a regular basis.

-To learn more about how Slack is enabling better customer support around the globe, check out these other stories.
+To learn more about how Slack is enabling better customer support around the globe, take a look at these other stories.